-- A. The Proposed Spacing Unit shall be granted. - B. Only one (1) well shall be drilled to and produced in this spacing unit.
-The well must be drilled with a minimum setback of six hundred sixty (660) feet from the unit boundary. - C. Alta Mesa Services, LP is the designated Operator of the well to be drilled within this spacing unit, and has the exclusive right to drill, equip, and operate the well.
-Accordingly, all separate tracts within the spacing unit are HEREBY INTEGRATED for the purpose of drilling, developing, and operating a well in the spacing unit, and for the sharing of all production therefrom, in accordance with the terms and conditions of the above-captioned order. - D. Operations on any portion of a spacing unit will be deemed for all purposes the conduct of operations upon each separately owned tract in the spacing unit. - E. Production allocated or applicable to a separately owned tract included in the spacing unit shall, when produced, be deemed for all purposes to have been produced from that tract by a well drilled on that tract.
+- J. Alta Mesa Services, LP is the designated Operator of the well to be drilled within this temporary spacing unit, and has the exclusive right to drill, equip, and operate the well within the temporary spacing unit.
+Accordingly, all separate tracts within the spacing unit are HEREBY INTEGRATED for the purpose of drilling, developing, and operating a well in the temporary spacing unit, and for the sharing of all production therefrom in the temporary spacing unit, in accordance with the terms and conditions of the above-captioned order. - K. Operations on any portion of a spacing unit will be deemed for all purposes the conduct of operations upon each separately owned tract in the spacing unit. - L. Production allocated or applicable to a separately owned tract included in the spacing unit shall, when produced, be deemed for all purposes to have been produced from that tract by a well drilled on that tract. - M. IT IS HEREBY ORDERED that from and after this date all production from this spacing unit be integrated and allocated among the interest owners therein according to the proportion that each mineral interest owners' net mineral acreage bears.

-- F. IT IS HEREBY ORDERED that from and after this date all production from this spacing unit be integrated and allocated among the interest owners therein according to the proportion that each mineral interest owners' net mineral acreage bears. - G. ALL UNCOMMITTED INTEREST OWNERS IN THE SPACING UNIT ARE HEREBY NOTIFIED that they have 30 days from and after the date of the issuance of the above-captioned Order to make known to the Operator, Alta Mesa Services, LP, which of the following options they select for participation in the integrated spacing unit.
+ALL UNCOMMITTED INTEREST OWNERS IN THE TEMPORARY SPACING UNIT ARE HEREBY NOTIFIED that they have 30 days from and after the date of the issuance of the above-captioned Order to make known to the Operator, Alta Mesa Services, LP, which of the following options they select for participation in the integrated spacing unit.
 This selection shall be made in writing, and addressed to: